The locality first began to grow in the seventh century, with the foundation of the Abbey of Notre Dame by Adon, and its developing influence.

 Group adults: 4 €.

-Free entry for press, mountain guides, people with reduced mobility.
+Free entry for children < 12 years, press, mountain guides, people with reduced mobility.